Continuing BUSM Financial Aid Applicants

 a.
 It is required for federal and/or institutional financial aid – available only to U.S. Citizens, Permanent Residents and Eligible Non-Citizens.

-b.
-If available, utilize the IRS Data Retrieval feature to populate your tax information directly from the IRS to your FAFSA.
+c.
 If you were not required to file a 2015 tax return, please note this in the student section.

-c.
+d.
 No parent or parental income information is required on the FAFSA.

 2. Complete and submit the Continuing Student Application for Financial Assistance.